BEN'S UNNECESSARILY COMPLICATED AMPLIFIER

 Class A1 operation (Ultralinear and Triode): P = .5 * Ia2 * Ra-a = .5 * .062 * 6300 = 11.3W

-So the amp can theoretically produce 65W in ultralinear, 33W in triode.
-In actual measurements, there is no way this amp will make that much power before ridiculous distortion.
+So the amp can theoretically produce 65W in ultralinear, 39W in triode.
+In actual measurements, the amp doesn't get this nearly this much power before unacceptable distortion occurs.
+However, 50W should be attainable in ultralinear mode.

 INPUT STAGE